amazia-10/sandwich-finder/README.md

 ### Honourable Mention
 These are hand-picked, visible to the naked eye colluders.
 If you're staking to them, you should unstake because you placed your trust on validators actively breaking trust.

+If your validator is on this list, check the docs of your favourite Solana validator flavour, compile the binaries yourself and make sure to apply any command line arguments as indicated.

 |Validator|Stake|Observed Leader Blocks|Weighted Sandwich-inclusive blocks|Weighted Sandwiches|
 |---|---|---|---|---|
 |Haus – Guaranteed Best APY & No Fees|2,008,879|31,836|1,728.75|2,079.83|